Effects of Lorentz violation in superconductivity: Final Remarks

 \section{Final Remarks}

-In this work we study the effects of Lorentz violation in superconductivity considering a complex scalar sector proposed by Kostelecky and Edwards \cite{Edwards:2018lsn} coupled minimally with the gauge field, the usual Maxwell term as the gauge sector and $\lambda|\phi|^4$ promoting the spontaneous symmetry breaking.
-Constructing a Lorentz-Violating Ginzburg-Landau theory of superconductivity we discuss the influence of the Lorentz-Violating tensor $\hat{k}_a^i$ in the London's depth penetration, in the coherence length and in the critical magnetic field.
+In this paper, we presented the effects of Lorentz violation in superconductivity.
+Constructing a Lorentz-Violating Ginzburg-Landau theory of superconductivity we discuss the influence of the Lorentz-Violating tensors $\hat{k}_{c}^{ij}$ and $\hat{k}_a^i$ in the London's depth penetration, in the coherence length and in the critical magnetic field.

+The model is inspired by the Lorentz-violating extension of the complex scalar sector of the Standard Model of particle physics.
+The constructed Lorentz-Violating Ginzburg-Landau model can be used to describe a great variety of anisotropic superconductors.
+The anisotropy is controlled by the tensor $\hat{k}_c^{ij}$ and the vector $\vec{\kappa}$.

-We have shown that the the coherence length and the critical magnetic field are not affected by the Lorentz-Violating tensors $\hat{k}_a^i$ and $\hat{k}_c^{ij}$.
-However the London's depth penetration is modified.
-In this work we consider only the contribution from $\hat{k}_a^i$ in the modification of the London's depth penetration.
+We have shown that the presence of the Lorentz-violating contributions does not affect the coherence length and the critical magnetic field that sets the superconducting state.
+However, the London's depth penetration is modified by the presence of the Lorentz-violating parameters.
+The presence of the Lorentz-violating terms strongly influences the behaviour of the magnetic field inside the superconductor.

-For a constant or irrotational $\vec{\kappa}=\hat{k}_a^i$ we obtain the usual superconducting behaviour.
-However when we consider a position-dependent $\vec{\kappa}(\vec{r})$, vorticity and anisotropy effects arise.
-In order to investigate the influence of the Lorentz-Violating tensor $\hat{k}_a^i$ in the London's depth penetration we solve the equations for the magnetic field inside the superconductor numerically for two different geometries, cylindrical and rectangular.

-Considering a constant magnetic field outside the material $\vec{B}=\hat{e}_1$ T we have shown that the presence of vorticity arises regardless the value of $\Gamma$, while the anisotropy induced by the presence of $\vec{\kappa}$ becomes evident only for certain values of $\Gamma$.
-We also have shown that the function $\vec{\kappa}(\vec{r})$ controls the magnetic's field vorticity inside the superconductor.

-Finally we addressed the case of a randomly distributed $\vec{\kappa}=k_z\hat{z}$ with $k_z$ ranging from 0 to a finite value $\kappa_0$.
-In this case the magnetic field starts to exhibit a brownian behaviour as we increase the value of $\Gamma$.
+The tensor $\hat{k}_c^{ij}$ couples directly with the potential vector and, in the case of being position-dependent, it can be interpreted as a consequence of the properties of the lattice of the material as well as a property emergent from the process of constructing the superconductor, as a multilayered superconductor.
+On the other hand, the vector $\vec{\kappa}$ does not couple to the potential vector.
+In order to give rise to an anisotropy, the vector $\vec{\kappa}$ must be irrotational.
+Besides, we have shown that the vector $\vec{\kappa}$ plays the role of an external source for the magnetic field inside the superconductor.

-Some future perspectives include the computation of the contribution from $\hat{k}_c^{ij}$ and the consideration of holes in the superconductors.
+Some future perspectives for this work may include the study of the Abrikosov vortex in the present context and the consideration of holes inside the superconductor.
+We can also consider non-minimal couplings between the complex scalar field and the gauge field.